 During 2009 and 2010, DDGM constructed a processing plant and infrastructure at the Arista project.
-The processing plant has a differential flotation section capable of processing polymetallic ores and producing up to three separate concentrate products for sale, and an agitated leach circuit capable of producing gold and silver doré for sale.
-The DDGM mill's flotation circuit and agitated leach processing capacity is a nominal 2,000 tpd.
+The processing plant has a differential flotation section capable of processing polymetallic ores and producing up to three separate concentrate products for sale.
+The DDGM mill's flotation circuit and agitated leach processing capacity is a nominal 1,500 tpd.